Hunter2026/Dallas-Mavs-SWE-Intern-Project/README.md

 scout rankings.
 In the stats and measurement page, I have also added more capability in terms of comparing measurements with peers in their own draft class.
 That way, scouts can determine on they stack up against their counterparts.

+In addition to the new functionality in the big board, I implemented a comparison tool to where the user can add up to 3 players to compare measurements and statistics with each other.
+The user can see the players that have been added to the comparison tool with a comparison chart at the top of the big board.
+Inside the comparison tool page, the user can see the measurements and statistics in written form and bar chart form, offering a visual interpretation instead of text.